signalfx/signalfx-ruby-tracing/README.md

 ### Sinatra

 Sinatra instrumentation traces requests and template rendering.
-The instrumenter registers a Sinatra extension that uses `sfx-rack-tracer` to trace requests and monkey-patches to trace view rendering.
+The instrumenter registers a Sinatra extension that uses `signalfx-rack-tracer` to trace requests and monkey-patches to trace view rendering.
 Rack instrumentation is automatically enabled when using Sinatra instrumentation.